 Read the report...

-This year we asked children’s audiology services about lots of different areas of their work and we plan to ask each year so we can track their progress.
-You can read the full report of this year’s survey below.
+In 2018 we asked children’s audiology services about lots of different areas of their work.
+You can read the full report below:

 In 2014 we gathered evidence from parents of deaf children about the quality of audiology services.

 - Download Listen Up!: A report campaigning for higher quality audiology services for deaf children.